jgw2000/3D-Graphics-Rendering-Vulkan/README.md

 ### Project 3

 * Generating LOD meshes using MeshOptimizer
-* Implementing programmable vertex pulling
 * Using geometry shader for wireframe rendering
+* Using tessellation shader for hardware LOD